JazminnAira/request_credentials_system/README.md

 pip install django-crontab
 ```

+As the system use Python Programming Language and Django Framework platform.
+Documents may help to understant the system.
+* Visit https://www.python.org/ to view complete Python documentation.
+* Visit https://docs.djangoproject.com/en/4.1/ to view complete Django Documentation.

 # Online Deployment
 ### Recommended Web Host
 The easiest to use web host to deploy the system is [Namecheap](https://www.namecheap.com/) an IT service management company.
 In Namecheap the editing process of the system is same to how to edit the program in the local host.
+The services are great and the system is compatible.

 ## Authors
-Trisha Eunis N. Elicot
+Trisha Eunis N. Elicot (trishaeunis.elicot@gsfe.tupcavite.edu.ph)
-* trishaeunis.elicot@gsfe.tupcavite.edu.ph

-Dana Grace G. Fulla
+Dana Grace G. Fulla (danagrace.fulla@gsfe.tupcavite.edu.ph)
-* danagrace.fulla@gsfe.tupcavite.edu.ph

-Allora Blesse A. Lagura
+Allora Blesse A. Lagura (allorablesse.lagura@gsfe.tupcavite.edu.ph)
-* allorablesse.lagura@gsfe.tupcavite.edu.ph

-Jazminn Aira B. Terencio
+Jazminn Aira B. Terencio (jazminnaira.terencio@gsfe.tupcavite.edu.ph)
-* jazminnaira.terencio@gsfe.tupcavite.edu.ph

 ## Acknowledgements
+Discuss kung isasama pa ito
 * Technological University of the Philippines - Cavite
 * [stackflow](https://stackoverflow.com/)